-The high maintenance wife receives such a bad rap that scores of wives prefer to be seen as low maintenance and independent as possible.
+The high maintenance wife receives such a bad rap that scores of wives have decided to be as low maintenance and independent as possible.

 But is a high maintenance spouse, and consequently high maintenance marriage, such a bad idea?

 The picture captures Tommy and me, leaning towards each other, talking, while everyone is looking away, laughing.
 We seem to be in our own little world.

 And looking at the picture, it seemed like even before our marriage began, God was reminding us to lean into each other, to remember to build our own life, to prefer one another in the middle of busyness, crowds or attention.

 The dictionary defines high maintenance as “needing a lot of work to keep in good condition.
 Or (of a person or relationship) demanding a lot of attention.”